Genetics of Dog Coat Colors

 Climbing up the leash: Use when your dog is at the end of a tight leash, and you need to get closer to get his attention or lead him away.

 1. Place one hand in front of the other along the leash, as if you were climbing a rope.
 Repeat until your hands are close to your dog's collar.
-(Make sure that you are the one moving toward your dog, rather than pulling your dog toward you.)
+(Make sure that you are the one moving toward your dog, not pulling your dog toward you.)

 2. Use the name game, treat magnet, or gentle but steady pressure on the leash/collar/harness to turn your dog away from the trigger.

-Treat magnet: Use to distract and lead your dog away if he’s to too worked up to respond to the “u-turn” cue, or when you really don’t want him to look around and spot a trigger in the area.
+Treat magnet: Use to distract and lead your dog away if he’s to too fixated to respond to the “u-turn” cue, or when you really don’t want him to look around and spot a trigger in the area.

 1. Grab a small handful of treats in your hand.
 There should be enough treats that your dog can lick and nibble for a while, but not so many that they’re falling out of your hand.

-2. Hold your hand into a lightly closed fist or “tunnel” shape, and place it directly in front of your dog's nose.
+2. Hold your hand into a lightly closed “tunnel” shape, and place it directly in front of your dog's nose.

 3. As your dog starts to lick or nibble at the treats, lure his head to the side and have him follow the treats until he's turned around and walking away from the trigger.